arashsm79/Horse-10-benchmark/README.md

 The result is available by default under `<data-dir>/dlc_project/benchmark-results`.

-### Docker
-You can also use the provided Dockerfile to build an image and run the benchmark in docker.
+There is an example Dockerfile on how to build an image and run the benchmark in docker.
+See the [uv docs](https://docs.astral.sh/uv/guides/integration/docker/) about docker for integrating this into other images that support GPU acceleration.

 ```shell
 docker build -t horse10benchmark .